-Hi Marley Speaks with Software Engineer Amanda Pennie in Honor of STEAM Day 2020
+Hi Marley Speaks with Amanda Pennie, Team Lead, Software Engineering, in Honor of STEAM Day 2022

 Each year, November 8 is recognized as STEAM Day, honoring and encouraging learning in the areas of Science, Technology, Engineering, Arts and Mathematics.
 It’s also is a perfect time to acknowledge innovations of the past and teach younger generations the importance of STEAM education.

 At Hi Marley, our technology teams are continuously making our platform more indispensable with innovative customer-focused product features.
-In honor of STEAM Day, we recently spoke with one of those team members, Software Engineer Amanda Pennie, to get her thoughts on STEAM education, engineering at Hi Marley and how children can get involved and develop an early interest in STEAM.
+In honor of STEAM Day, we recently spoke with one of those team members, Team Lead, Software Engineering, Amanda Pennie, to get her thoughts on STEAM education, engineering at Hi Marley and how children can get involved and develop an early interest in STEAM.

 HM: Why do you think STEAM education is so important?